Reggaeton: Latin America

 Over the past decade, reggaeton has received mainstream recognition in the Spanish-speaking Caribbean, where the genre originated from, including Puerto Rico, Cuba, Panama, the Dominican Republic, Colombia and Venezuela, where it is now regarded as one of the most popular music genres.
-Reggaeton has also seen increased popularity in the wider Latin America region, including in El Salvador, Honduras, Guatemala, Nicaragua, Costa Rica, Mexico, Argentina, Chile, Uruguay, Ecuador and Peru.
+Reggaeton has also seen increased popularity in the wider Latin America region, including in Mexico, Honduras, Guatemala, Nicaragua, Costa Rica, El Salvador, Argentina, Chile, Uruguay, Ecuador and Peru.

 In Cuba, reggaeton came to incorporate elements of traditional Cuban music, leading to the hybrid Cubaton.
 Two bands credited with popularizing Cubaton are Máxima Alerta (founded in 1999) and Cubanito 20.02.
 The former is notable for fusing Cubaton with other genres, such as son Cubano, conga, cumbia, salsa, merengue, and Cuban rumba, as well as styles and forms such as rap and ballads, whereas the latter's music is influenced more by Jamaican music.
 The government of Cuba imposed restrictions on reggaeton in public places in 2012.
 In March 2019, the government went a step further; they banned the "aggressive, sexually explicit and obscene messages of reggaeton" from radio and television, as well as performances by street musicians.

-The first name of reggaeton in Brazil was the Señores Cafetões group, who became known in 2007 with the track "Piriguete" - which at the time was mistakenly mistaken by Brazilians for hip hop and Brazilian funk because reggaeton was still a genre almost unknown in the country.
+The first name of reggaeton in Brazil was the Señores Cafetões group, who became known in 2007 with the track "Piriguete" - which at the time was mistaken by Brazilians for hip hop and Brazilian funk because reggaeton was still a genre almost unknown in the country.
 In Brazil, this musical genre only reached a reasonable popularity around the middle of the decade of 2010.
 The first great success of the genre in the country was the song "Yes or no" by Anitta with Maluma.
 One of the explanations for reggaeton has not reached the same level of popularity that exists in other Latin American countries is due to the fact that Brazil is a Portuguese-speaking country, which has historically led it to become more isolationist than other Latin American countries in the musical scene.
 The musical rhythm only became popular in the country when it reached other markets, like the American.
 The genre is now overcoming the obstacle of language.
 Some of the biggest names in the Brazilian music market have partnered with artists from other Latin American countries and explored the rhythm.